RZZT/Company-Documents/Committee Terms of Reference/funding-committee.md

 ## Membership

-The Funding Committee consists of the Company Secretary (acting in an advisory capacity) and one Director appointed by the Directors.
+The Funding Committee consists of the Company Secretary and one Director appointed by the Directors.

 ## Powers and responsibilities